The estimated reading time for this post is 6 minutes

 “Ah, I’m just seeing this.”

 He concluded that seeing as all human efforts put into trying to secure my desired state failed, it was most likely God’s will for me to go to Abia state.
-I wondered if the same would hold true if I were posted to Taraba, Jalingo, Yobe, Damaturu and the Federal Capital Territory is skipped.

 Anyway, my clarion call had sounded at God’s own state.
 His will be done.
+Plug or no plug.